 There is no other setup than just installing the container.

 Do the same here, just search for the container in Community Apps and use the default template settings.
-Set the appdata location to where you want it.
+Set the appdata location to where you want it, but dont click install just yet!

 - Download the file and place it in the location you want the telegraf appdata to be.